-Founded in 2018, a.k.a. is a portfolio of online fashion brands built for the next generation of consumers.
+Founded in 2018, a.k.a. is a portfolio of fashion brands built for the next generation of consumers.
 Beginning with the acquisition of Princess Polly in 2018, we created a portfolio of complementary brands with our subsequent acquisitions of Petal & Pup and Rebdolls in 2019 and Culture Kings in 2021.
-We target high potential brands that we believe are at a pivotal point in their growth trajectory that we can add to our platform.
+We target high-potential brands that we believe are at a pivotal point in their growth trajectory that we can integrate into our platform.
 Leveraging our proven track-record, industry expertise and operational synergies, we believe our brands can grow faster, reach broader audiences, achieve greater scale, and enhance their profitability.
 We believe we are disrupting the status quo and pioneering a new approach to fashion.

 Through our portfolio of high-growth, digitally-focused global brands, we reach a broad audience across accessible price points and varied styles.
-Our current brands share a common focus on Millennial consumers (born between 1982 and 2000) and Gen Z consumers (born after 2000) who increasingly seek fashion inspiration on social media and primarily shop online and via mobile devices.
+Our current brands share a common focus on Millennial and Gen Z consumers who increasingly seek fashion inspiration on social media and primarily shop online and via mobile devices.
 Nimble by design, our innovative brands are launched and fueled on social media channels.
 They are customer-centric and have authentic relationships with their target audiences built through highly relevant social content and other digital engagement strategies.
 Leveraging innovative, data-driven insights, our brands introduce fresh content and high-quality merchandise daily.
 Our platform accelerates the growth and profitability of our existing brands, and we aim to continue expanding our portfolio.
 Simply put, we believe our brands are better together.